Alwinator/aw-watcher-utilization/README.md

 ```

 ## Testing
-Unfortunately, I have a limited amount of computers, so I bug reports are always very welcomed!
+Unfortunately, I have a limited amount of computers, so bug reports are always very welcomed!

 ## Contribute
 Thanks in advance!